-Rexit International Sdn Bhd was formed to develop and market Rexit's solutions and services internationally.
-It is well placed to reinforce our presence through our existing customers in Singapore and Hong Kong, China.
+Rexit also markets its software solutions and services internationally through its wholly-owned subsidiary, Rexit International Sdn Bhd.
+It is well placed to reinforce our presence through our existing clients in Hong Kong Special Administrative Region of the People's Republic of China (Hong Kong SAR) and Singapore.
 The implementation of these projects means that our software has undergone the process of localization in these countries.
 This further enhances the marketability and the acceptability of our products and services in these markets.

 We will continue our efforts to market our e-Cover to the regional market with local strategic partners in the market identified.
 The 'local' partners with a comprehensive knowledge of the local business environment will be in the best position to provide the necessary linkages to the government and the business sectors.

-The successful adoption of the e-Cover system by insurance companies based in Singapore and Hong Kong, China has provided the Group with the opportunity to localize the e-Cover system to meet the local industry requirements.
+The successful adoption of the e-Cover system by insurance companies based in Singapore and Hong Kong SAR has provided the Group with the opportunity to localize the e-Cover system to meet the local industry requirements.

-In order for the Group to continuously stay ahead in the competitive information technology business and to provide new and enhanced software solutions to meet the needs of our customers, Rexit has set up Rexit Software (Guangzhou) Co Ltd for the purpose of carrying out research and development for our overseas projects.
+In order for the Group to continuously stay ahead in the competitive information technology business and to provide new and enhanced software solutions to meet the needs of our clients, Rexit has set up Rexit Software (Guangzhou) Co Ltd for the purpose of carrying out research and development for our overseas projects.
 Furthermore, the setting up of this base will provide the Group with the availability of additional resources for projects in the region.